 Since recording Corvus I’ve enjoyed one of my busiest times as an actor.
-I’m fully aware that these sorts of years don’t come around very often in the acting world - so I’m thoroughly enjoying myself at the moment!
+I’m fully aware that these ‘good times’ don’t come around very often in the acting world, so I’m thoroughly enjoying myself at the moment!

 Which bring me back to Corvus.
-My main aim was to try and justify the quality of the text – I’m still in awe of the writing.
+My main aim was to try and justify the quality of the text.
+I’m still in awe of the writing.
 I feel truly privileged to have been involved, and the experience is one that will remain with me forever.
 (Having recorded at home, I now realise why editors curse actors for going beyond one take!)
-I'm hoping there will be another opportunity sometime in the future to engage with some new writing!

 Please note: It may take considerable time for the single zip download, but it’s easier than having to download each individual chapter.